Digital Media Center

 About Us

-Alabama Public Radio is a network of public radio stations based in Tuscaloosa, Alabama that serves roughly the western half of the state of Alabama with classical, folk, jazz, and nostalgic music programs, as well as local news and news and feature programs from National Public Radio, Public Radio International, and American Public Media networks.
+Alabama Public Radio is a network of public radio stations based in Tuscaloosa, AL, but listeners can hear APR from the Shoals to the Shore!
+The news hub serves roughly the western half of the state of Alabama with classical, folk, jazz and nostalgic music programs, as well as local news and news and feature programs from National Public Radio, Public Radio International and American Public Media networks.

 Since the station is licensed to a The University of Alabama, students in the U. A. College of Communication and Information Sciences get opportunities for practical training in announcing and other varied production duties.
-Nonetheless, APR maintains a small professional staff, as well as several volunteer announcers from the larger community.
+Nonetheless, APR maintains a small professional staff, as well as a team of student interns from UA and several volunteer announcers from the larger community.

 U. A. started WUAL-FM (91.5 FM) in January 1982 as the state's fifth public radio station.
 It emphasized service to the immediate western Alabama area in its first several years, since most of the region had no other access to the public radio medium.
 However, the university soon realized the potential for expansion into other parts of the state that similarly lacked NPR service.